Midwife Negligence Leading To A Birth Injury Claims Guide – How Much Compensation Can I Claim?

 Erb’s Palsy, also known as Obstetric Brachial Plexus Palsy, is a disability that can be caused by medical negligence.
 It develops if the baby becomes stuck during birth after their head emerges but the shoulders get stuck.
 This position can damage key nerves in the brachial plexus, limiting the child’s mobility.
 Again this is an incurable disability, although it can be treated with physiotherapy.

 Ectopic pregnancies are pregnancies that occur when the foetus starts to develop outside of the womb.
 Usually in the fallopian tubes.
 Unfortunately, ectopic pregnancies always result in the foetus dying and can be dangerous for the mother, especially if the condition goes misdiagnosed, or medical staff do not respond correctly.
+Midwife negligence claims can arise both from injuries or death caused to the baby and the mother.
+Multiple injuries can be compensated for under the same claim.

 Legal Expert has an excellent track record of helping claimants claim compensation for ectopic pregnancy medical negligence cases.
 If you have experienced an ectopic pregnancy medical negligence case, call Legal Expert today to see if you are entitled to compensation.